Easy Ways to Make Money with Everyday Garbage

 Actually, a lot of things happen to our garbage.
 In most places, we’ve to sort out the waste according to its nature.
 And a lot of the stuff we throw away lands at recycling companies and composters.

-Kitchen waste and food that we dispose goes on to end up as high quality fertilizer.
-Metal, glass and paper usually go for recycling and come out as new products for which you’ll pay to buy.
+Kitchen waste and food that we dispose of end up as high-quality fertilizer.
+Metal, glass, and paper usually go for recycling and come out as new products, which you’ll pay to buy.

-Some garbage, especially electronics and household appliances are cannibalized.
-This means, they’re dismantled to remove parts that’re reusable or recyclable.
-Other gets incinerated or buried at landfills.
+Some garbage, especially electronics and household appliances, are cannibalized.
+This means they’re dismantled to remove parts that are reusable or recyclable.
+Other gets incinerated or buried in landfills.

 8 Ways to Make Money from Garbage

-Now think about a scenario where you could actually make money from garbage without throwing it away?
+Now, think about a scenario where you could actually make money from garbage without throwing it away.
 Yes, you can turn your trash for cash.
-I’m not implying that you collect all garbage in your backyard or open own scrapyard.
+I’m not implying that you collect all garbage in your backyard or open your own scrapyard.

 Instead, I’m talking about sorting out some elements from your everyday garbage and making money out of it.
-Provided, you’ve enough spare time and would like to help save the environment against air, water and soil pollution.
+Provided you’ve enough spare time, you would like to help save the environment against air, water, and soil pollution.

 1. Recycle Cooking Oil

 You could make money from such used cooking oil easily.
-Filter used cooking oil and allow all solids to settle.
+The filter used cooking oil and allowed all solids to settle.
 You can use this oil to make lye soaps and washing soaps at home.

-These soaps are very useful for cleaning purpose.
+These soaps are very useful for cleaning purposes.
 You can sell them online through Facebook Marketplace or an online store on Shopify.

 2. Aluminum Cans

-Beer and soft drink cans, tins of foodstuff and similar stuff sells for a lot of money.
-Depending upon the size and weight, an aluminum can could fetch you a much as five cents each.
+Beer and soft drink cans, tins of foodstuff, and similar stuff sell for a lot of money.
+Depending upon the size and weight, aluminium can fetch you as much as five cents each.

-You can easily collect these aluminum can and sell them to scrap metal dealers in bulk.
-And if you choose to sell by weight, expect about $1 per kilo of these aluminum cans from a scrap dealer.
+You can easily collect these aluminium cans and sell them to scrap metal dealers in bulk.
+And if you choose to sell by weight, expect about $1 per kilo of these aluminium cans from a scrap dealer.

-Storing aluminum cans isn’t very difficult.
-You can press and flatten them for easier storage that requires lesser space.
+Storing aluminium cans isn’t very difficult.
+You can press and flatten them for easier storage that requires less space.
 Aerosol canisters, cans of engine oil and automobile lubricants weigh more.

-Collecting these too along with beer and soft drink or food cans adds to your weight.
-This translate directly as extra income.
+Collecting these, too, along with beer and soft drinks or food cans, adds to your weight.
+This translates directly as extra income.

 3. Glass Bottles